Paul3BStuff/T802/readme.md

 _folder structure_

-.\code The programs for T802.
+.\code - The programs for T802.

-'\results a zipped set of four results files.
+.\results - a zipped set of four results files.

+.\samples - The samples file extracted from the FormulaRunner solution

-The code for Formula Runner consists of .\code\T802.Examples the original source code samples.xml is based on.
+The code for Formula Runner consists of
+- .\code\T802.Examples the original source code samples.xml is based on.
-.\code\T802 The visual studio solution for T802 (requires VS2015 express or greater).
+- .\code\T802 The visual studio solution for T802 (requires VS2015 express or greater).

-The Formula Runner solution consists of four projects
+The Formula Runner solution consists of three projects
 - FormulaRunner: The executable
 - FormulaRunner.Domain: Classes used by the FormulaRunner program
 - FormulaRunner.Tests: Set of unit tests